 According to Carl Rogers, rage can only dissolve when “it is really heard and understood, without reservation.”
 Remember that a tantrum or aggressive behavior are often the way your child communicates anger, anxiety, frustration and other strong emotions.
 Listening empathetically enables your child to feel heard and goes a long way in building emotional intelligence in your child.

 Developing your kid’s emotional intelligence is neither an easy fit to accomplish, nor does it occur overnight.
-Be patient and remember that there are many simple and age-appropriate ways to foster his emotional regulation skills.
+Be patient and remember that there are many simple and age-appropriate ways to foster their emotional regulation skills.

 Keep focused on the long-term objectives.
 Remember that sometimes you’ll succeed, sometimes you won’t, and that’s okay.
 If one strategy fails, dust yourself off and try again.
 Your child will do better with time.